 I woke up a few times during the night from all the noise in the airport and at 5:30 I really couldn't sleep anymore.
 I packed my stuff and went searching for breakfast.
 Much later my flight was mentioned on the screens, but I couldn't check in yet.
 There was something wrong with the baggage system and huge lines were forming everywhere.
 This started well, hopefully my flight wouldn't be cancelled.

 Ready to go

 I also called home to let my parents know I had arrived and to check how well the location send by the GPS transmitter agreed with the online map we would both use to track my progress.
 The map turned out to off by about 200 meters, which was not too bad.
-Now I was really ready to hit the road.
+Now I was finally ready to hit the road.

-Although road isn't really the right word.
+Although road wasn't really the right word.
 I wouldn't encounter anything along the way, there would be no houses, cabins, or even paths.
 The route I had planned was based on a 'suggested route' on the hiking map I carried.
 That meant it indicated the best way to move through the landscape, but in the end I would still have to do most of the navigating.
 The suggested routes came in four different colors, indicating their difficulties from green to black.
 The entire first loop I would hike was black.

 Two hundred meters out of the village was a large river that I would have to cross with my packraft.
 It took 2x 15 minutes to inflate and (un)pack everything, while the crossing only took two minutes.
 Still, it was really cool to do.
 A packraft really adds a whole new degree of freedom.
 There was a dirt road starting on the other shore of the river.
 I walked passed an old farm where I saw a Greenlandic farmer on his 4-wheeler.
 A bit later I decided to camp along a stream.
 It was only 15:30 Greenlandic time but already 19:30 in the Netherlands, I needed to be careful not to overdo it the first few days.